abellion/ngDatabase/README.md

 ngDatabase is a light, very easy to use and powerful local __database__ solution for your __Ionic apps__.
 You don't need to have a back-end or SQL background to understand this service.

-With ngDatabase you can store any data as you want (text, number, date, object, ...) thanks to human-friendly methods names.
+With ngDatabase you can store any data you want (text, number, date, object, ...) thanks to human-friendly methods names.

 __Note : this service will soon be available also for non Ionic project.
 Stay tuned !__